GeetikaSh/machine-learning-with-tree-based-models-in-python/README.md

 # Machine Learning with Tree-Based Models in Python

 Tree-based models are a family of supervised learning algorithms that create models in the form of a tree structure.
-These models are powerful and versatile, excelling in both regression and classification tasks.\
+These models are powerful and versatile, excelling in both regression and classification tasks.

-This Repository consist of the Tree Based Model notes.
-I am also going to attach Data Camp Solutions to it as well.
+This repository consists of the Tree-Based Model notes.
+I am also going to attach DataCamp solutions to it as well.
-I am trying to create a basic notes file you you that you can review or read before implimenting ant tree based model to help you get started my the modeling.
+The aim is to create a basic notes file that you can review or read before implementing any tree-based model to help you get started with modeling.

 ---